OneZeroMiner/onezerominer/README.md

           This option is not recommended.
 If you set this flag, the miner will accept any certificate including invalid, expired or self signed certificates.

       --nt <nt>
-          Tuning parameter.
+          Tuning parameter for Dynex.
 This is a comma separated list and the acceptable values for each gpu are 1, 2, 4, 8, 16, 32.
 Use * or 0 to skip a GPU

       --nr <nr>
-          Tuning parameter.
+          Tuning parameter for Dynex.
 This is a comma separated list and the acceptable values for each gpu are 1, 2, 4, 8.
 Use * or 0 to skip a GPU

       --zil-before-script <zil_before_script>
           script to run before Zilliqa sessions